AutLaaw/qb-armwrestle/README.md

 3. Place the script folder into your server's resources directory.

-4. Add `ensure qb-armwrestling` to your server.cfg file to start the script.
+4. Add `ensure qb-armwrestle` to your server.cfg file to start the script.

 5. Configure the script settings in the `config.lua` file according to your preferences.